 We run an 8-week programme with young people based on The Colour Model.
 The full course outline can be downloaded below.

 By building self-belief through our colour profiling tool, we equip young people with tools that build confidence and resilience.
 Participants develop strong interpersonal and communication skills so that they are able to make positive life choices for themselves.
-Through a tailored programme of group workshops, we develop strong interpersonal relationships with the young people, and equip them with tools they can use in their own lives.
+Through a tailored programme of group workshops, we enable the young people to build healthy relationships, and equip them with tools they can use in their own lives.

 Colour profling allows us to identify our strengths and weaknesses, which can be monumental for those who have never been told they are good at anything before.
 This tool allows us to identify why we behave a certain way and how we can use these feelings to our own advantage.

 The C.R.U.M.B.S Project founded in 1997 in response to local needs, as a registered charity.
 We deliver workplace tuition at our purpose-built Food Services Hub supporting adult with disabilities to overcome the significant barriers they face, individuals come to us with very low self-esteem, limited skills, no or little experience of work and problems with engaging and communicating with others.

 Individuals are supported by an experienced staff team and learn to prepare/bake/cook and serve food: buffets hot and cold, celebration cakes and catering for special events and community lunches.